The "Good Death"

-Euthanasia is usually done by a veterinarian; in some cases, it may be performed by a trained technician under the veterinarian’s supervision.
+Euthanasia is always performed by a licensed veterinarian.
 The procedure involves the veterinarian giving sedation intra-muscularly (in the muscle), placing an IV (intra-venous) catheter to establish a vein, and a lethal injection of a barbiturate anesthetic (sodium pentobarbitol), which, according to the AVMA has the ability to induce loss of consciousness and death without causing the pet any pain, distress, anxiety or apprehension.
 Sodium pentobarbitol is known to act rapidly and reliably.
 Sedation take about 5-10 minutes to take effect prior to the doctor administering the IV catheter.
 Our goal is to mimic your pet just going to sleep as much as possible.
 If you have any questions about the procedure, please do not hesitate to ask.

 The drug overdose will quickly cause the animal’s heartbeat to slow down and stop.
 Its blood circulation will cease, its brain will stop functioning and it will stop breathing.
 “In virtually all cases, the pet will lose consciousness and simply drift peacefully and painlessly away within a very short time, a matter of seconds,” says Dr. Scott.